DanielCEvans/Aus_Mean_Annual_Temperature/index.md

 ## Data

-Our data source is the ACORN-SAT (Australian Climate Observations Reference Network-Surface Air Temperature) homogeneous temperature timeseries accessable through the Bureau of Meteorology (Ref 1).
+Our data source is the ACORN-SAT (Australian Climate Observations Reference Network-Surface Air Temperature) homogeneous temperature timeseries accessable through the [Bureau of Meteorology](http://www.bom.gov.au/climate/change/#tabs=Tracker&tracker=timeseries&tQ=graph%3Dtmean%26area%3Daus%26season%3Dallmonths%26ave_yr).
 The BoM collects the ACORN-SAT temperature data from a network of recording stations.
 They apply advanced statistical techniques to properly normalize and weight this data into daily and monthly averages.
-Our dataset is the Australian Monthly Temperature Anomalies (or departures from the 1961–1990 average (21.8°C)) for the time period Jan-1910 to Apr-2019.
+The dataset is the Australian Monthly Temperature Anomalies (or departures from the 1961–1990 average (21.8°C)) for the time period Jan-1910 to Apr-2019.

 #### Data Variables